 - Is your metabolism slower than normal?
 If that is the case, your Breathalyzer results could be inaccurate.

 - Is there is a reason, such as a fever, that your breath may be hotter than the average?
 A higher breath temperature can raise the level of alcohol in your breath.

 - Have you been eating a low-carb diet for a while?
 If that's the case, you might have excess ketones in your system, which can be misread by the Breathalyzer as alcohol.

 - Was the machine properly started and warmed up before the test was administered?

 - Were you given the option of whether to take test?

 - Did the officer administer more than one test?
 Because of inaccuracy problems, many state laws require two tests and require the officer to register the lower number reported.

 - Was the machine used in the breath test battery operated?
 Can law enforcement show that the batteries were fully charged?
 Low batteries can result in inaccurate readings.

 These and other factors can affect the results of the breath test used in the field, which could be cause for dismissal of the test results.

 If you were arrested and charged with DUI-DWI-OUI in New Hampshire, Vermont or Maine based on the results of a breath test, your conviction should not be automatic.
 Our lawyers dig deep to investigate the circumstances of the breath test.
 If we find a problem like one of those listed here, we will seek to have your charges dismissed.
 Learn more about our strategy for analyzing breath tests.
-Call Patriot Law Group at 800-934-PATRIOT (800-934-7287) for a free consultation.
+Call PLG at 800-934-7287 for a free consultation.
 You may also contact us online.